Rayquaza01/JoinPython/README.md

     Some text to send in an SMS.
 If you want to set an SMS you need to set this and the smsnumber values -mms [MMS file] or --mmsfile [MMS file]
     A file to send in a MMS. smsnumber must be set for this to take affect.
+-cn [Contact Name or Number] or --callnumber [Contact Name or Number]
+    A phone number to call on the target device
 -fi [True] or --find [True]
     Set to true to make your device ring loudly
 -w [Wallpaper URL] or --wallpaper [Wallpaper URL]